Dakar Academy

 Dakar Academy is a private PreK-12 school in Dakar, Senegal, that utilizes a North American-based curriculum with Christian perspective. founded in 1961.
 Dakar Academy is an accredited college preparatory school.
+Dakar Academy uses an American curriculum.
+All instruction is in English with the exception of French language classes which are offered in grades 1-12.

 Enrollment

 As of the 2016–17 school year enrollment is 231 students, 85% of whom are day students and 15% are boarding students.
 Over 30 different nationalities are represented in the student body.